Summer is ON! And it’s a great time to increase social media following and up your engagement!

-Be creative sing happy birthday in a video and post it to every single friend’s page who has a birthday!
+Be creative sing happy birthday in a video and post it to every single friend’s social media profile who has a birthday!
 This will probably be the most memorable birthday wish that they receive on that clutterd Facebook Page.

 9. Practice random acts of kindness online regularly

 For example, introduce people who may benefit from knowing one another.
 Always start by asking “How can I help?” instead of “What can they give me?”
 A little kindness can go a long way and it will only take a moment to tage each other on social media.